YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 full_page_reading: true
 ---

-This case study uses two real codebases. **Rethlas** is the smaller proof-search
-system: a generation agent reads a mathematical problem and drafts a proof blueprint, while a verification agent checks the blueprint through a local HTTP service. **Danus** builds a long-running, strategy-steered worker system on top of that generation–verification core.
+## Figure 1

 ![Danus and Rethlas architecture](/images/agent-system/12-math-research-case-study.svg)

 *Figure 1.
 A layered as-built view of the case study.
 Solid navy arrows show control, dashed teal arrows show data or feedback, and red arrows mark the correctness-gated path into the fact graph.
-The dashed teal return carries the verifier's verdict and repair hints back to the gateway; the verdict also enters the explicit correctness gate, and only its accepted branch reaches the gateway-controlled write into the fact graph.*
+The dashed teal return carries the verifier's verdict and repair hints back to the gateway; the gateway's `fact_submit` path contains the write gate, and only `verdict == "correct"` leaves on the red commit path into the fact graph.*

+This case study uses two real codebases. **Rethlas** is the smaller proof-search
+system: a generation agent reads a mathematical problem and drafts a proof blueprint, while a verification agent checks the blueprint through a local HTTP service. **Danus** builds a long-running, strategy-steered worker system on top of that generation–verification core.

 The architecture is a code-based case study.
 Its purpose is to show how the patterns from the reference books appear as concrete modules and interfaces.
+For a domain-specific design sketch that uses the same vocabulary for birational-geometry research, see [A spiral-induction agent for birational geometry](/posts/2026/08/agent-system/birational-geometry-agent/).

 ## Rethlas: the two-agent core